Big Sky Conference: Fiftieth anniversary

 The 2012–13 season marked the completion of a half century of athletic competition and a quarter century sponsoring women's collegiate athletics.
 Before the season the league introduced a new logo to celebrate this.

 The 25th season of women's athletics also marked a first for the league, as Portland State won the league's inaugural softball championship.
 From 1982 to 1988, women's sports were conducted in the Mountain West Athletic Conference.

-The Big Sky sponsors championships in sixteen sports, including men's and women's cross country, indoor and outdoor track and field, basketball, and tennis.
-There are also championships in football, and in women's volleyball, golf, soccer, and softball.
-Men's golf will be reinstated in 2025–26 after having been discontinued in 2024.
+The Big Sky sponsors championships in sixteen sports, including men's and women's cross country, indoor and outdoor track and field, basketball, golf, and tennis.
+There are also championships in football, and in women's volleyball, soccer, and softball.
+Men's golf was reinstated in 2025–26 after having been discontinued in 2024.
 It is one of two Division I all-sports conferences to not sponsor baseball, the other being the Mid-Eastern Athletic Conference.